timhwang21/gitbook/programming/typescript/newtype.md

 At [Nash](https://nash.io), we have to deal with two types of currency symbols, one for fiat and one for cryptocurrency tokens.
 These are represented under the hood as `strings`; however, we have several functions that want to ensure they only receive either fiat symbols or crypto symbols.
 How can we enlist the type system's help here, while keeping our values as regular strings?

+{% hint style="info" %}
+Newtypes are also referred to as "opaque types".
+{% endhint %}

 ## Structural by default; nominal on demand

 By using nominal types, we can pass around values that are really strings and have functions check if they are the right "kind" of string, by tagging these strings with some hidden type information.
 This prevents us from making silly errors like passing a fiat symbol to a function that expects a crypto symbol.